Understanding Internal vs. External ‘Locus Of Control’

 • Predicting Behavior: Understanding an individual’s locus of control can help predict their behavior in various situations.

-• Enhancing Performance: Those with an internal locus of control often perform better in tasks and jobs as they believe their efforts have a direct impact on the outcome.
+• Enhancing Performance: Those with an internal locus of control often perform better in tasks and jobs as they believe their efforts directly impact the outcome.

 • Improving Job Satisfaction: Individuals with an internal locus of control often have higher job satisfaction.